euphonie/study-notes/Engineering Tools/Cloud/Containerization/Docker/Dev Pipeline: Dev Env.md

 	- backend-network
 	- frontend-network
 ```
-- To persist data a volume needs to be defined
+- To persist data a volume needs to be defined.
+And secrets can be shared securely to services using the secrets section
 ```yaml
 db:
 	...